JackyCheng1999/JackyCheng1999.github.io/_pages/about.md

 My name is Jiaqi Cheng.

-I am a senior-year undergraduate student pursuing a degree in Computer Science at University of Illinois Urbana-Champaign.
+I am a senior-year undergraduate student pursuing a degree in Computer Science at UIUC.
 I am lucky to be advised by venerable [Sariel Har-Peled](https://sarielhp.org/).
 My interest is in theoretical computer science, design and analysis of algorithms, and approximation algorithms.

 More info to come.